UPEV1sion/HashSet_C/README.md

 A very performant, fairly lightweight `HashSet` implementation in C.

 > [!NOTE]
 > This `HashSet` implementation solely relies on a "Open Adressing" implementation.
 A "Array of `Linked List`s" implementation and "Treeifying" a node after a certain threshold yielded a negative performance impact from the extensive testing needed.
 Therefore, the current implementation uses "Open Adressing".
-This `HashSet` implmentation does all memory management and cleanup internally.
+This `HashSet` implementation does all memory management and cleanup internally.

 This document provides an overview and detailed description of the functions available in this `HashSet` implementation.